bestanaele-svg/aml-transaction-monitoring-system/README.md

 [View Full Project PDF](AML_Financial_Crime_Monitoring_System_Portfolio.pdf)

 ## About Me
-AML professional with experience in transaction monitoring and QA, transitioning into AML technology and fintech.
+AML professional with experience in transaction monitoring and quality assurance, transitioning into AML technology and fintech.
 Interested in financial crime systems, risk analytics, and data-driven detection.